bilal-lambda/runonhyex/README.md

-# runonhyex
+# Run on HyperExecute

-Run on HyperExecute
+Submit your project files and run them on hyperexecute.